Maxim-Lanskoy/VisionCraftSwift/README.md

 # VisionCraftSwift

-VisionCraftSwift is a Swift package that serves as a powerful wrapper for the [VisionCraft API](https://github.com/VisionCraft-org/VisionCraft), facilitating easy access to a wide range of AI-powered image and text generation services.
-This package allows developers to seamlessly integrate AI functionalities such as image generation, upscaling, LLM, and audio transcription into their cross-platform Swift applications.
+VisionCraftSwift is a Swift wrapper library for interacting with the [VisionCraft API](https://github.com/VisionCraft-org/VisionCraft), facilitating easy access to a wide range of AI-powered image and text generation services.
+Package leverages AsyncHTTPClient for network requests, providing first-class support for Swift concurrency, non-blocking request methods, and more.

 ## Features

 - Cross-platform support for macOS, iOS, tvOS, watchOS, and visionOS.
+- Support for Swift Concurrency with asynchronous and non-blocking network requests.
 - Comprehensive image generation capabilities using Stable Diffusion and Stable Diffusion XL models.
 - Advanced image processing features like image to image, image to video, and image upscaling.
 - Text generation and processing with support for multiple LLM models.